RJAIN-27/SlackBot-CSC510/Design.md

 ## Use Cases
 #### Use Case 1: Library/API call Suggestion for a dataset <!-- Bot suggests the library/API call to be used, in answer to a user's question -->
 ```
-1 Preconditions: User must have LIBRA Access Token in the System.<!--User must have a data set to know about the library to be used.-->
+1 Preconditions: User must have LIBRA Access Token in the System.
+User must know the type of dataset for which he wants suggestion. <!--User must have a data set to know about the library to be used.-->
 2 Main Flow:
   User requests library/API call suggestion for a dataset/image.
 Bot provides the best suitable library/API call to be used for the       selected dataset.
 3 Sub Flow 1: